TinSlam/SoundPropagationArtifact/README.md

 3. Add a new layer named "SoundModels." <br>
   I. Choose Layers > Edit Layers... <br>
   II.
 Pick an empty layer and name it "SoundModels" <br>
-4. You can now run any of the demo scenes.
+4. You can now run any of the demo scenes, which include the ones used in the paper.

 # Creating a New Scene
 1. Add the "SoundPropagation" prefab to your scene.